robomq/robomq.io/docs/STOMP.md

 Subsequently, subscribe a destination, so that consumer knows where to listen to.
 Once it receives a message from the destination, it will call `_message()` function to print the message body.
 If you set `"ack": "client"` in headers, you need to add `stomp_ack()` or `stomp_nack()` in `_message()` function.
 The id attribute in headers and the subscription token will be used when unsubscribe the destination.
-You can also see how to handle error using this library.
+By the way, you can also see how to handle error using this library in the following code.

 	struct stomp_hdr sub_hdrs[] = {
 		{"destination", destination},